 Portugal's VAT rate

 Portugal's standard VAT rate is 23% — one of the highest in the EU.
-Only Denmark (25%) and Sweden (25%) are higher among major EU economies.
+Hungary (27%), Finland (25.5%), and Denmark, Sweden and Croatia (all 25%) are higher.
 This means the VAT charge on a UK parcel hitting Portuguese customs is more significant than in Germany (19%), France (20%), or Spain (21%).

 VAT is charged on the total customs value — the product price plus the shipping cost — not just the product price alone.
 A £100 product with £18 shipping carries a VAT liability of £27 (23% on £118).